Join us for Family and Alumni/ae Weekend 2023!

 Blithewood Garden Open House

 You are invited to stroll through the historic Blithewood Garden and take in the views of the Hudson River and Catskill Mountains.
-Meet Bridget Maple ’05, Bard’s formal gardener, who will be on hand to answer your garden questions.
+A member of the Horticulture and Arboretum staff will be on hand to answer your garden questions.

 Blithewood Garden